tomita-ychr/simple-selenium-checker/README.md

 {$name: locator|string $target [, value|values|attr_{attribute name}: string|string array $value] [, timeout: int $milliseconds]}
 ```

-All assertion directives wait for the element to be visible and wait until it is in the expected state.
-The wait time can change with a timeout.
+`assertions` directive checks if the page is displayed correctly.
+All `assertions` directives wait for the element to be visible and wait until it is in the expected state.
+The wait time can change with a timeout prpperty.
 The default timeout is 1200 ms. You can change the default timeout globally with `Checker.DefaultTimeout` property.

 #### $name